hydrangea-sh/watermelon/readme.md

-# Sori (소리)
+# Watermelon

-Sori is a self-hosted Discord bot designed for personal and small friend servers.
+Watermelon is a self-hosted Discord bot designed for personal and small friend servers.
 It focuses on enhancing your Discord experience by providing quality-of-life features and fun integrations.

 ## Features